awsdocs/aws-config-developer-guide/doc_source/approved-amis-by-id.md

 # approved\-amis\-by\-id<a name="approved-amis-by-id"></a>

-Checks whether running instances are using specified AMIs\.
+Checks if running instances are using specified AMIs\.
+Specify a list of approved AMI IDs\.
+Running instances with AMIs that are not on this list are NON\_COMPLIANT\.

 **Identifier:** APPROVED\_AMIS\_BY\_ID